nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 ![](../images/lcm_hardware_notice_report_run_results_list.png)

-The device hardware notice list page contaions the hardware notice results for each device.
+The device hardware notice list page contains the hardware notice results for each device.
 All columns are sortable and filters can be applied.

 | Column | Description |
 | -- | -- |